huBioinfo/CytoCommunity-Beta_v1.1.0/README.md

     ```

 The whole installation should take less than 20 minutes.

 ## Usage

 The CytoCommunity algorithm for TCN indentification can be used in either an unsupervised or a supervised learning mode.
 You can reproduce TCN partitions shown in the paper [1] using the commands below.
 The associated code scripts and example input data can be found under the directory "Tutorial/".

 ### Unsupervised CytoCommunity

-The example input data to the unsupervised learning mode of CytoCommunity is derived from a mouse brain MERFISH dataset generated in [2], including cell type label, cell spatial coordinate files and an image name list.
+The example input data to the unsupervised learning mode of CytoCommunity is derived from a mouse brain MERFISH dataset generated in [2], including cell type label and cell spatial coordinate files for each sample/image, as well as an image name list file.
 These files can be found under the directory "Tutorial/Unsupervised/MERFISH-Brain_Input/".

 Run the following steps in Windows Powershell or Linux Bash shell: